Nuclear Excitation by Electron Capture in Excited Ions

-Till now, in NEEC scenarios only the energy matching between free electrons, bound states and nuclear transitions has been addressed.
-We point out that angular momentum matching, expressed by Eq. \ref{eq:jfree}, suggests the possibility to select the capture channel by tuning the individual orbital angular momentum (OAM) $l\hbar$ of an external free electron beam \cite{verbeeck2010production,lloyd2017electron}, using phase plates or chiral plasmons \cite{bliokh2017theory,Madan2020,Vanacore2019,grillo2017measuring}.
-Fig. \ref{fig:NEEC_Cross_Sections} also highlights a wider range of $j_\mathrm{f}$ available in case of NEEC-EXI.
-When using such OAM-carrying electrons (called vortex beam) the principle of detailed balance used to derive Eq. \ref{eq:NEEC-GSA} does not hold in the same form \cite{SM,KineticPhotons,paetz2012nuclear}, thus leading to different values for the $S_\mathrm{NEEC}$.
-This could also reveal a way to enhance the electron capture in the innermost shells.
-The presence of this additional degree of freedom, compared to the solely free electron energy, could open to the possibility of an external control of the NEEC rate in a plasma scenario: by providing pulsed vortex electrons at the resonant energy, the isomer depletion rate can be controlled by dynamically varying the OAM of the vortex beam \cite{Vanacore2019,verbeeck2018demonstration,vanacore2020spatio}.
+In NEEC scenarios only the energy matching between free electrons, bound states and nuclear transitions has been historically addressed.
+Since selection rules for NEEC require $j_\mathrm{c}-L \leq j_\mathrm{f} \leq j_\mathrm{c}+L$, where $L$ is the multipolarity of the transition, in Ref. \onlinecite{Madan2020} we proposed that angular momentum matching could have given the possibility to select and enhance the capture in the innermost shells, by tuning the individual orbital angular momentum (OAM) $l\hbar$ of an external free electron beam \cite{verbeeck2010production,lloyd2017electron,verbeeck2018demonstration,vanacore2020spatio}, using phase plates or chiral plasmons \cite{bliokh2017theory,Vanacore2019,grillo2017measuring}.
+When using such OAM-carrying electrons (called vortex beam) the expressions used for $Y_\mathrm{NEEC}$ do not hold in the same form, thus leading to different values for the $S_\mathrm{NEEC}$.
+Recently, this has been shown in detail to be a way to increase the NEEC cross-section by several orders of magnitude \cite{wu2022dynamical}.
+The combination of this additional degree of freedom with the presence of excited electronic configurations could open a possibility to further boost the NEEC rate in a plasma scenario by providing specific atomic vacancies and pulsed vortex electrons at the resonant energy to selectively choose the capture in the desired shell.

 In conclusion, we have shown that the common assumption that NEEC takes place in an ion in its electronic ground state significantly restricts the available channels.
-By lifting this condition, we have shown that in $^{73}$Ge the NEEC resonance strengths gain several orders of magnitude.
-Thus, this work heralds the possibility of a re-evaluation of the isotopes prematurely disregarded and those already in use in out-of equilibrium scenarios.
-These findings could open a new route for an externally-controlled nuclear excitation by providing resonant electrons with engineered wavefunctions, thus selecting the promising channels for the on-demand isomer depletion.
+By lifting this condition, we have shown that in $^{73}$Ge the NEEC resonance strengths gain more than three orders of magnitude.
+Thus, this work heralds the possibility of a reevaluation of the isotopes prematurely disregarded and those already in use in out-of equilibrium scenarios.
+These findings could open a new route for an externally controlled nuclear excitation by providing excited configurations and resonant engineered electrons from an external source, thus selecting the promising channels for on-demand isomer depletion.
+In particular, the inclusion of excited electronic configurations in the theoretical model describing the first NEEC observation in $^{93}$Mo, as here done for $^{73}$Ge, could reduce the discrepancy between the actual theoretical predictions and experimental observation.